Purpledudr/Disfigure-Mod-Manager/README.md

 ## Install

+1. Download the ZIP file
-1. Open the Disfigure game directory containing `Disfigure.exe`.
+2. Open the Disfigure game directory containing `Disfigure.exe`.
-2. Extract the ZIP directly into that directory.
+3. Extract the ZIP directly into that directory.
-3. Launch the game and press **F8** to choose a language.
+4. Launch the game and press **F8** to choose a language.

 The game directory usually looks like `C:\Users\{username}\SteamLibrary\steamapps\common\Disfigure` or `C:\Program Files (x86)\Steam\steamapps\common\Disfigure`.